Best Developmental Toys for Babies 0 to 3 Months - Baby Chick

 4. Wrist and Foot Rattles

 When babies are young, they cannot grasp toys and shake them.
 These toys are perfect for those early days.
 You can wrap the soft wristbands around the baby’s wrist, and the socks are ideal for tiny feet.
 Your baby will love to shake their arms and legs to make the rattles shake.
-This is one of the earliest activities for a baby to learn cause and effect.
-It’s also beneficial for body awareness and helping your baby understand his body parts.
+This is one of the earliest activities that helps a baby learn cause and effect.
+It’s also beneficial for body awareness and helping your baby become more aware of their body and how it moves.

 5. Chew Cube